apache/cassandra-harry/README.md

 Model in Harry ties the rest of the components together and allows us to check whether or not data returned by the cluster actually makes sense.
-The model relies on the clock since we have to convert real-time timestamps of the returned values back to logical timestamps, on descriptor selectors to pick the right partition and rows.
+The model relies on the clock, since we have to convert real-time timestamps of the returned values back to logical timestamps, and on descriptor selectors to pick the right partition and rows.

 ## Visible Rows Checker